Beef shin stew with Parmesan dumplings

 How to cook beef shin stew

 1. Beef shin / Beef shank: Ask your butcher for beef shin or shank cut into 2cm (3/4 inch) slices.
-Season the beef on both sides and brown in a large, oven-proof pot.
+Season the beef on both sides with salt and black pepper and brown in a large, oven-proof pot or Dutch oven set over medium heat.
 Brown the beef on both sides then remove from the pot and set aside.

 2. Vegetables and aromatics: A classic mirepoix or sofrito consisting of onion, carrot and celery is used to add flavor to this stew.
-Saute the vegetables in the same pot.
+Saute the vegetables in a splash of olive oil in the same pot.
 I like using bay leaf, thyme, rosemary and garlic as well.
 After the vegetables and aromatics are starting to soften, add tomatoes, sugar and red wine.
-Add the beef back into the pot then pour in beef stock or broth, Balsamic vinegar and season with salt and pepper.
+Stir in the beef back into the pot then pour in beef stock or broth, Balsamic vinegar and season with salt and pepper.

-3. Braising: Place the pot in a 160ºC/320ºF oven and allow to braise slowly for 2-3 hours, until the meat is soft.
-Check the stew every hour or so and top up with beef stock if necessary.
+3. Braising: Place the pot in a 160ºC/320ºF oven and allow to braise slowly for 2-3 hours, until the meat is soft and tender.
+Check the stew every hour or so and top up with beef stock if necessary as the sauce can reduce down quite a bit while cooking.

 4. Dumplings: Combine all the ingredients except for the milk in a food processor and pulse until it resembles rough crumbs.
 Stream the milk in until the dough just comes together.
 Form golf-ball sized dumplings and place on top of the stew.
 Cover with a lid and place back in the oven to cook for another 20-30 minutes until the dumplings are risen and cooked through.